stevencampbell368/GoPhish-Phishing-Simulation/README.md

  </h2>

 <h2>Description</h2>
-In this task, I set up a home lab for Elastic Stack Security Information and Event Management (SIEM) using the Elastic Web portal and a Kali Linux VM, generated security events on the Kali VM, set up an agent to forward data to the SIEM, and queried and analysed the logs in the SIEM.
+In this task, I designed and executed a phishing campaign to gain insight into the methods employed by cybercriminals.
+Utilising GoPhish, I set up simulated phishing emails to evaluate how effectively people could detect and respond to them.
 <br />